jesyspa/snakt-design/Uniqueness/methods.md

 Method calls are straightforward in most of the cases, there are only two cases that require particular attention:

-- When a `unique` reference is passed to a function expecting a `shared` argument, it is necessary to `exhale` the `write` predicate after the call since uniqueness is lost.
+- When a `unique` reference is passed to a function expecting a `shared` argument, it is necessary to `exhale` the mutable predicate after the call since uniqueness is lost.
-- When a `unique` reference is passed to a function expecting a `shared` and `borrowed` argument, it is necessary to `exhale` and `inhale` the `write` predicate after the call since the function can modify it.
+- When a `unique` reference is passed to a function expecting a `shared` and `borrowed` argument, it is necessary to `exhale` and `inhale` the mutable predicate after the call since the function can modify it.

 **Kotlin**